 - 1. Line managers, in consultation with staff members, shall ensure that the overall work assigned to their staff is in principle manageable in a standard 40-hour working week, while having regard to peak periods during the year.
 This paragraph shall apply pro rata to staff working part-time. - 2.
 The number of daily working hours may in principle not exceed a total of 10 hours, including for staff working part-time. - 3.
 Where excess hours are imposed by service needs, staff may offset those extra hours by working less hours the following days, weeks or months or by taking a full or half day of recuperation in accordance with Article 6. - 4.
 An IT tool shall be made available to staff to record their working hours.
 Registered working hours shall correspond to the time actually spent working. - 5.
-Line managers and staff members shall clarify beforehand their expectations as regards the implementation of Article 5(1) and of Article 6, paragraphs (4) to (6), and shall endeavour to reach an agreement on those expectations. - 6.
-Line managers shall ensure that their staff members respect the applicable rules.
-While line managers may delegate the execution of administrative tasks related to the implementation of this Decision, they shall remain responsible for verifying that the hours recorded correspond to the time actually spent working. - The evaluation of consistency between hours registered and work performed shall be output based.
+Line managers and staff members shall clarify beforehand their expectations as regards the implementation of Article 5(1) and of Article 6, paragraphs (4) to (6), and shall endeavour to reach an agreement on those expectations.

+6. Line managers shall ensure that their staff members respect the applicable rules.
+While line managers may delegate the execution of administrative tasks related to the implementation of this Decision, they shall remain responsible for verifying that the hours recorded correspond to the time actually spent working.

+The evaluation of consistency between hours registered and work performed shall be output based.
 Where line managers notice discrepancies between the number of hours registered and the tasks assigned and corresponding output, they shall discuss those discrepancies with the staff member concerned before validating the monthly timesheet.
-They shall reject registered hours not corresponding plausibly to time actually spent working. - 7.
-Line managers and staff members may turn to their HR Business Correspondent for guidance on the implementation of the working time and flexitime arrangements set out in this Chapter.
-HR Business Correspondents shall be supported by DG HR in interpreting and implementing the rules in a consistent manner.
+They shall reject registered hours not corresponding plausibly to time actually spent working.

+7. Line managers and staff members may turn to the Human Ressources Section for guidance on the implementation of the working time and flexitime arrangements set out in this Chapter, in order to ensure the implementation of the rules in a consistent manner.